DPDK/dpdk/doc/guides/nics/mlx5.rst

 - VXLAN TSO and checksum offloads are not supported on VM.

 - L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP.

+- Match on Geneve header supports the following fields only:

+     - VNI
+     - OAM
+     - protocol type
+     - options length
+       Currently, the only supported options length value is 0.

 - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see ``rte_eth_dev_mac_addr_add()``).